-The main goal with training your bench press is to get stronger by lifting more weight, since the goal of a powerlifter is to lift as much weight as possible for one repetition.
+The main goal with training your bench press is to get stronger by lifting more weight, since the goal of a powerlifter is to lift as much weight as possible for one rep.

-Barbell Bench Press How To
+How to Barbell Bench Press

 Perform between one and six repetitions per set, and between three and six sets per workout, when your goal is to build strength.

 After the bench press, move on to what powerlifters call "accessory" exercises.
 The main exercise is the bench press and the accessory exercises will help you train muscles that play a critical role in the bench press, mainly the chest, shoulders and triceps.

 You can use higher reps on these exercises because they are designed to help you build muscle through hypertrophy, whereas the bench press was used more to strengthen them.

 Dumbbell flyes target your chest muscles without tiring many other muscles.
 However, Max Gordon, a certified strength and conditioning specialist, warns that you should only perform these if your shoulders are healthy and you can feel a contraction in your chest muscles- especially beginners.
 Perform three sets of 10 repetitions.